beellz/notesapp-Go-mysql/README.md

 `docker run -p 13306:3306 --name mysql-local -e MYSQL_ROOT_PASSWORD=notes -d mysql:latest `

-port 13306 for outside and inside 3306 name mysql-local
+Port : 13306 for outside and inside 3306
+name : mysql-local
--e is enviornmnet variable
+-e   : enviornmnet variable
-MYSQL_ROOT_PASSWORD is the root password
--d is to run the file on background mysql is the name of the image latest is the tag of the image
+-d   : run the file on background
+mysql : name of the image
+latest : tag of the image
+MYSQL_ROOT_PASSWORD : root password

 Once you run the above command we can check the status by